Serial time-encoded amplified microscopy: Image compression in optical domain

-Big data not only brings opportunity, but also a challenge in biomedical and scientific instruments, whose acquisition and processing units are overwhelmed by a torrent of data.
+Big data not only brings opportunity but also a challenge in biomedical and scientific instruments, as acquisition and processing units are overwhelmed by a torrent of data.
 The need to compress massive volumes of data in real-time has fueled interest in nonuniform stretch transformations – operations that reshape the data according to its sparsity.

 Recently researchers at UCLA demonstrated image compression performed in the optical domain and in real-time.
 Using nonlinear group delay dispersion and time-stretch imaging, they were able to optically warp the image such that the information-rich portions are sampled at a higher sample density than the sparse regions.
-This was done by restructuring the image before optical-to-electrical conversion followed by a uniform electronic sampler.
+This was achieved by restructuring the image before optical-to-electrical conversion followed by a uniform electronic sampler.
 The reconstruction of the nonuniformly stretched image demonstrates that the resolution is higher where information is rich and lower where information is much less and relatively not important.
 The information-rich region at the center is well preserved while maintaining the same sampling rates compared to uniform case without down-sampling.
-Image compression was demonstrated at 36 million frames per second in real-time.
+Image compression was demonstrated at 36 million frames per second in real time.